bizz84/SwiftyStoreKit/README.md

 # SwiftyStoreKit
-SwiftyStoreKit is a lightweight In App Purchases framework for iOS 8.0+, written in Swift 2.0.
+SwiftyStoreKit is a lightweight In App Purchases framework for iOS 8.0+ and OSX 9.0+, written in Swift 2.0.

 ### Preview